mrcaron/SwInterns2018/README.md

 ## Additional Questions

-This section is more fluffy.
+This section is less concrete.
 We're curious about your response to these.
 Feel free to create a new markdown file and submit it as part of your answer.

 * I say "Agile", you think...
 * I say "DevOps", you think...
 * I say "C++", you think...
 * I say "Internship", you think...
+* What are some programming pet peeves you have?
+* Tell us about the people who've influenced your programming.
+* Tell us why you think you'd make an awesome addition to our team.